phorward/pynetree/README.md

   emitted.
 (In a full parse tree, non-terminals will never be leafs, but nodes).

 The final parsing of a string is performed by the function `Parser.parse()`.

 This function returns the AST for the parsed input.
-ASTs consist of tuples - or in case of a sequence of multiple elements in the same level - lists of tuples, where every tuple of a non-terminal results in
+AST are consisting of `pynetree.Node` objects or - in case of a sequence of multiple elements in the same level - lists of `pynetree.Node` objects.

-	("non-terminal", <child nodes>)

-and every terminal results in

-	("terminal", "parsed string that matched")

 To walk on such an AST, the function `Parser.dump()` can be used to print the AST in a well-formatted style, or `Parser.traverse()` to possible call emitting functions on every node.
 It is also helpful to use these functions as templates for other, more specialized tree traversal and walker functions.

+- `Parser.parse()` parses an input string on the given grammar.
+- `Parser.dump()` dumps an abstract syntax tree generated by `Parser.parse()`.
+- `Parser.traverse()` walks along an abstract syntax tree generated by `Parser.parse()`, and performs function calls to perform top-down, pass-by and bottom-up tree traversal possibilities.

-Please take a look at the many examples to get familar with these functions and possibilities.
+Please take a look at the many examples to get familiar with these functions and possibilities.